 There are houses that announce themselves, and houses that reveal themselves slowly.
 This is the latter.

-Built in the 1950s and completely reimagined in 2023, the house carries the character of its era while living entirely in the present.
+Built in 1955 and completely reimagined in 2023, the house carries the character of its era while living entirely in the present.
 Large windows frame specific views.
 Rooms flow without feeling forced.
 The outdoor space — private without being isolated — becomes an extension of the interior rather than an afterthought.

 This isn’t a showpiece.
 It’s a place designed to be lived in by people who value craft, light, and the particular energy of being embedded in a real neighborhood.